 Horses can be infected with Brucella abortus or B suis.
-Suppurative bursitis, most commonly recognized as fistulous withers or poll evil ( see Fistulous Withers and Poll Evil Fistulous Withers and Poll Evil Bursitis is an inflammatory reaction within a bursa that can range from mild inflammation to sepsis.
-It is more common and important in horses.
-It can be classified as true or acquired.
-True... read more ), is the most common condition associated with brucellosis in horses.
+Suppurative bursitis, most commonly recognized as fistulous withers or poll evil ( see Fistulous Withers and Poll Evil Fistulous Withers and Poll Evil Bursitis is an inflammatory reaction within a bursa.
+The causes can range from overuse, mild trauma, or severe trauma to sepsis.
+Bursitis in its various forms is more common and a more important... read more ), is the most common condition associated with brucellosis in horses.
 Occasionally, abortion has been reported.
 It is unlikely that infected horses are a source of the disease for other horses, other animal species, or people.
 Brucellosis in horses is very rare in the USA because of elimination of the disease in cattle.